 Provision of Oxford results

 Once you successfully complete the BCL or MSc programs you must provide the Faculty of Law with an official academic transcript of results from Oxford.
-We use the results from Oxford to apply the final grade of SFR (Satisfactory Faculty Requirement) to your Monash units.
-We cannot apply a numeric grade.
+We use the results from Oxford to apply the final grade of SFR (Satisfied Faculty Requirements) to your Monash units.

 Queries and submission of paperwork

 Visit the Oxford website for more information:

 The Oxford pathway is currently supported by a ‘Monash Law Faculty International Study Scholarship’.
 This Scholarship will support one Monash Law student to undertake one of the three international pathway programs established by the Monash Law Faculty in 2014, as part of the Faculty’s 50th Anniversary celebrations.